All Episodes

 They are in lockstep.

-Here's that New York Times story, disappointed Democrats map withdrawal strategy.
+Here's that New York Times story: Disappointed Democrats map withdrawal strategy.

-Uh any move that to summarize this for you, any move away from a firm withdrawal could cause Democrat defections.
+Any move away from a firm withdrawal could cause Democrat defections.

-I you know, I I want to I want to pause here for a second.
+I want to pause here for a second.

-Uh I want to talk to you a little bit about human nature.
+I want to talk to you a little bit about human nature.

 Those are characteristics that apply like glue to today's Democrat Party and especially its leaders.